philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 $$\vspace{.01in}$$

-The data creation tools should be relevant independently of estimation/simulation tool.
+* The data creation tools should be relevant independently of estimation/simulation tool.
+* Latest stable release is 0.0.7.2.
+Plan is to release 0.1.0 on CRAN.

 <!-- ## Who can find NMdata useful? -->